Class Agnostic Instance-level Descriptor for Visual Instance Search: Conclusions

 \textbf{More Retrieval Result Showcases} Figure~\ref{fig:moreres} showcases more results of instance search by CLAID.
 The instance queries are from images enclosed in a blue border.
 Each query is followed by four retrieved images from the top-1, top-5, top-10, and top-50 outcomes for that query.
 True-positives are colored in green, while false-positives are in red.
 Our method performs well on the majority of queries, including instances with deformation (left column Row-3, Row-4, Row-5; right column Row-3), occlusion (left column Row-4; right column Row-2), and other complex scenarios.
 It also shows good results in multi-instance problems.
 This confirms the robustness of the method we proposed.

-\textbf{The Search Performance with Different Detector Backbone} Theoretically speaking, detector can be built upon any ViT networks, e.g., DINO~\cite{DINO}, DINOv2~\cite{dinov2}, and ViT pretrained by ~\cite{vit}.
-Table~\ref{tab:other} shows the retrieval results using different ViT parameters.
-The experiments were conducted on \textit{INSTRE}.
-It can be known that the search performance is slightly dependent on the performance of the detector.
+\textbf{The Search Performance with Different Detector Backbone} Theoretically speaking, a detector can be built upon any ViT networks, e.g., DINO~\cite{DINO}, DINOv2~\cite{dinov2}, SigLIP~\cite{Zhai2023SigLIP}, and ViT pretrained by~\cite{vit}.
+Table~\ref{tab:other} shows the search results based on different ViT backbones.
+The experiments are conducted on \textit{INSTRE}.
+As seen from the table, relatively poor performance is achieved with ``ViT-B/16(pretrained)'' because this backbone is a trained classification model, which is not class-agnostic.
+The best performance is achieved with the language-image model SigLIP.

+\textbf{Multi-modality Instance Search Performance} Supported SigLIP backbone, our method is further evaluated on the dataset mini-ILIAS~\cite{ilias2025}, which is a large-scale dataset designed to evaluate the performance of multi-modality instance search.
+There are \textit{1,232} queries and \textit{5} million images in the reference set.
+Both the text-to-instance search (T2I) and instance-to-instance search (I2I)\footnote{including multi-instance and single-instance search.} have been evaluated.
+The best performance reported in~[51] is treated as the comparison baseline.
+This method is also based on SigLIP.
+The search performance is presented in Table~\ref{tab:miniilias}.
+As shown in Table~\ref{tab:miniilias}, with the same backbone as the baseline method, CLAID shows significantly better performance on both tasks.
+This does show the feasibility of CLAID to unify the text-to-instance search, image search, and instance search into one search framework.